slaterhaus/kiddo-pi/README.md

 - PyAudio: For audio input/output
 - NumPy and SciPy: For audio processing
 - openai-whisper: For speech recognition (using OpenAI's Whisper model)
-- pyttsx3: For text-to-speech conversion
+- gTTS: For text-to-speech conversion
+- pygame: For playing audio files
 - SoundFile: For reading/writing audio files
 - Microphone and speakers/headphones for voice interaction